Proper 23 (28) | Mark 10:17-31

 The kingdom of God—what is that?
 When is it?
 Is the kingdom a place, a real walk around sort of place?
 Is it a state of mind?
 Is it heaven, one day, some day, some place?
 Is it present, like the laughter of a child?

 No one can do it, no one can get in, Jesus tells them.
-It is impossible for mortals, he says, but it is not impossible for God.
+It is impossible for mortals, he says.

 For God all things are possible.